-Plitvice Lakes National Park (Nacionalni park Plitvička jezera) is a stunning wonder of protected nature located in Lika and covers almost 300 square kilometers.
+Nacionalni park Plitvička jezera (Plitvice Lakes National Park) is a stunning wonder of protected nature located in Lika and covers almost 300 square kilometers.
 It is called Plitvice in short.

-It is one of the largest national parks in Croatia and most beautiful miracles of nature in the world.
-Plitvice Lakes consist of 16 interconnected lakes arranged in cascades, separated by dams of travertine and surrounded by forest.
+Plitvice Lakes is one of the largest national parks in Croatia and most beautiful miracles of nature in the world.
+The national park consists of 16 interconnected lakes arranged in cascades, separated by dams of travertine and surrounded by forest.

-Plitvice Lakes became the first Croatian national park in 1949 and was added to UNESCO’s World Heritage List in 1979.
-Plitvice is so incredible, it would be a travesty not to visit it while traveling throughout Croatia.
+Plitvice became the first Croatian national park in 1949 and was added to UNESCO’s World Heritage List in 1979.
+The park is incredible, and it would be a travesty not to visit it while traveling throughout Croatia.

-The azure, green, grey and blue colors of the lakes make for amazing pictures and are a peaceful sight for everyone’s eyes.
-Colors vary depending on the number of minerals, type of organisms, and angle of the sunlight.
+The azure, green, grey, and blue colors of the lakes make for amazing pictures and are a peaceful sight for everyone’s eyes.
+Colors vary depending on the number of minerals, types of organisms, and angle of the sunlight.

-The Large Waterfall is the highest waterfall in Croatia and the most beautiful in the national park.
-Veliki Slap is 78 meters high and gets almost completely frozen during the winter.
+Veliki slap (The Large Waterfall) is the highest waterfall in Croatia and the most beautiful in the national park.
+Veliki slap is 78 meters high and gets almost completely frozen during the winter.

-You can choose between 8 different tours around the lakes.
-Paths through the forest and lakes will give you the most beautiful views among the whole park.
+You can choose between numerous different tours around the lakes.
+Paths through the forest and lakes will give you the most beautiful views of the whole park.

-People in love with hiking can explore 4 beautiful hiking trails around the park, varying from 1 1/2 hours and 8 hours.
-Dive into the nature and enjoy all the beauties that forest gives you!
+People in love with hiking can explore 4 beautiful hiking trails around the park, varying from 1 1/2 hours to 8 hours.
+Dive into nature and enjoy all the gifts that the forest gives you.

 Plitvice sightseeing trains drive visitors around the park.
-If you get tired from walking, jump into the train and enjoy the amazing panorama view.
-This is also a good option for those who have trouble walking or are handicapped as they can still see and enjoy the park.
-This train is currently not running due to the pandemic.
+If you get tired from walking, jump on the train and enjoy the amazing panorama view.
+A train is also a good option for people with disabilities and those who have trouble walking, as they can still see and enjoy the park.

 Plitvice Lakes National Park is situated partly in Lika-Senj county and partly in Karlovac county, between Korenica and Slunj.
 It includes a depression between the Mala Kapela mountain and the Lička Plješivica mountain range.

-In fall, you can see the leave colors changing all over the park.
-Visiting the park in winter is also popular because you can see the lakes and waterfalls frozen over.
+In the fall, you can see the leave colors changing all over the park.
+Visiting the park in winter is also a good idea because you can see the lakes and waterfalls frozen over.